linkerd/website/linkerd.io/content/gsoc.md

 ## Kafka Introspection

-HTTP based traffic is only one type of modern applications.
+HTTP-based traffic is only one type of communication in modern applications.
 Many use message queues such as Kafka.
-Getting the metrics for consumers/producers/messages are just as critical to application health as requests and responses in HTTP.
-The goal of this project is to implement a Kafka codec for the Linkerd proxy that allows it to introspect the Kafka protocol and provide metrics on that protocol.
+Getting metrics for consumers/producers/messages is just as critical to application health as metrics for requests and responses in HTTP.
+The goal of this project is to implement a Kafka codec for the Linkerd proxy that allows it to introspect the Kafka protocol and provide metrics for that protocol.

 ### Expected outcomes